-This guide shares the top 5 things to do in the Japanese hot springs resort town of Nozawa Onsen.
+This guide shares the top 5 things to do in the Japanese hot springs and ski resort town of Nozawa Onsen.

 Japan’s Niseko has found worldwide acclaim as a premier ski destination, but just a train ride away from Tokyo, another, more unassuming ski town finds visitors falling in love: Nozawa Onsen.
 Located in the northern part of Nagano Prefecture, the hot springs and ski town of 5,000 draws both Tokyo weekenders and a small, in-the-know crowd of international visitors.
-Here are my 5 things not to miss during your visit to Nozawa Onsen.
+Here's my list of top things to do during your visit to Nozawa Onsen.

 1. Ski fresh powder at Nozawa Onsen resort.